Ribocentre-switch/Ribocentre-switch.github.io/docs/SAH.md

     <li class="day">
      <div class="events">
-       <p style="padding-left: 30px;">SAH riboswitch has been shown to be capable of regulating gene expression in human cells </p>
+       <p >SAH riboswitch has been shown to be capable of regulating gene expression in human cells </p>
        <div class="date"><a href="nan" target="_blank">2010</a><sup>4</sup></div>
      </div>
     </li>